ivan-serrano-hernandez/Funx-PL/README.md

 ---

-### Programming Language Project, Q1 2022/23

----

 Iván Serrano Hernández

 `Professor:`  Jordi Petit Silvestre

 ---

-*Funcx*  is an interpreter for a fictional programming language based on expressions and functions.
+*Funx*  is an interpreter for a fictional programming language build for the Programming Languages course, at Barcelona's Faculty of Computer Science (FIB). *Funx* is mainly based on regular expressions and functions.
 The input and output of this interpreter is done via a web page.

 To define the grammar and building the interpreter for this language `ANTLR4` has been used, and `flask`  and `jinja2` have been used for the web server.